radiantmediaplayer/rmp-vast/README.md

 - `getSkipTimeOffset()`: return `Number` giving the skip offset when a skippable ad is displayed.
 - `getAdSkippableState()`: return `Boolean`, stating if the creative on stage can be skipped or not.
 - `getContentPlayerCompleted()`: return `Boolean`, stating if content player has reached end of content.
-- `setContentPlayerCompleted(value)`: input value must be a Boolean - sets the contentPlayerCompleted state of the player, this is used when source on content player changes and we need to explicitly reset contentPlayerCompleted internal value so that content can resume as expected on next ad load.
+- `setContentPlayerCompleted(value: Boolean)`: sets the contentPlayerCompleted state of the player, this is used when source on content player changes and we need to explicitly reset contentPlayerCompleted internal value so that content can resume as expected on next ad load.

 Additional AdPod-related methods
-- `getAdPodInfo()`: return `{adPodCurrentIndex: Number, adPodLength: Number}: Object|null` giving information about the currently playing pod.
+- `getAdPodInfo()`: return `Object: {adPodCurrentIndex: Number, adPodLength: Number}|null` giving information about the currently playing pod.

 Additional VPAID-related methods
-- `resizeAd(width, height, viewMode)`: resizes the VPAID creative based on `width: Number`, `height: Number` and `viewMode: String`. viewMode should be either 'normal' or 'fullscreen'.
+- `resizeAd(width: Number, height: Number, viewMode: String)`: resizes the VPAID creative based on `width`, `height` and `viewMode`. viewMode should be either 'normal' or 'fullscreen'.
 - `expandAd()`: expands the VPAID creative on stage.
 - `collapseAd()`: collapses the VPAID creative on stage.
 - `getVpaidCreative()`: return `Object|null` reference to the VPAID creative.